Neurostimulation: Limitations

 Brain tissue stimulation using non-invasive electrical and magnetic field methods raises several concerns, including the following:

 The first issue is the uncertain dose (time and technical field parameters) for correct and healthy stimulation.
 While neurophysiology lacks knowledge about the nature of such a treatment of nervous diseases at the cellular level, many non-invasive electrical and magnetic therapeutic methods involve excessive exposure of the patient to an intense field, which is several times and even orders of magnitude higher than natural currents and electromagnetic fields in the brain.

 Another significant challenge of non-invasive electrical and magnetic field methods is the impossibility of localizing the effect of stimulation on tissues in the relevant neural networks.
 We still need to gain knowledge about mental processes at the cellular level.
-The relationship between neural activity and cognitive processes continues to be an intriguing research question and challenge for treatment selection.
-Therefore, no one can be sure that electrical and magnetic fields reach only those neural structures of the brain that need treatment.
-An undefined dose and target of radiation can destroy healthy cells during a treatment procedure.
+The relationship between neural activity and cognitive processes continues to be a question among researchers and challenge for treatment selection; therefore, it is uncertain if electrical and magnetic fields reach only those neural structures of the brain that require treatment.
+An undefined dose and target of radiation can destroy healthy cells during a procedure.
 Non-invasive brain tissue stimulation targets a large area of poorly characterized tissue.
 The inability to localize the effect of stimulation makes it challenging to target stimulation only to the desired neural networks.

 Additionally, these methods are not generalizable to all patients because of more inter-individual variability in response to brain stimulation.